-The Chairman should arrange for all Directors including the chairmen of all the Committees to be available to answer questions at the Annual General Meeting.
+The Chairman arranges for all directors including the chairmen of all the Committees to be available to answer questions at the Annual General Meeting.
 All eligible Shareholders are served with a notice to attend the Annual General Meeting, which is held during the first half of the year.
 The notice contains all the resolutions proposed for approval by the Annual General Meeting and, as necessary, notes accompanying such resolutions.
 Pursuant to the Companies Act, notices are delivered to Shareholders at least 14 clear days before the date of the Annual General Meeting.
 Advance notification of the resolutions proposed for approval is also given by way of a Company Announcement as soon as these are decided and approved, normally at the same Board meeting that approves the Annual Financial Statements.
 The Board also considers the Annual Report to be an effective document which, in addition to the statutory disclosures, contains detailed information about the Group's performance.
-Moreover, the Board ensures that the Annual General Meeting serves as a medium at which information is communicated to Shareholders in a transparent and accountable manner.
+Moreover, the Board ensures that the Annual General Meeting serves as a medium at which information is communicated to shareholders in a transparent and accountable manner.
 Additionally, the Bank holds meetings from time to time with financial intermediaries and financial market practitioners to disseminate information about the Group's progress, activities and financial performance.
 These meetings are usually organised to follow the publication of the half yearly and annual financial results as well as in connection with other Group developments and events.
+Procedures are in place to resolve conflicts between minority shareholders and controlling shareholders.

 The Board complies with the provisions of the Bank's Memorandum and Articles of Association, as well as all legislation, rules and regulations that require it to maintain a fair and informed market in the Bank's equity securities.
 It discharges its obligations by having in place formal procedures for dealing with potentially price-sensitive information and ensuring the proper conduct of its officers and staff in that regard.
 Regular contact with Shareholders and the general market is maintained through Company Announcements, which are issued in conformity with the obligations arising from the Listing Rules.
-During 2016 the Bank issued twelve announcements.
-Although listed companies are no longer required to issue interim statements, FIMBank's Board of Directors decided to continue communicating with the market through regular Company Announcements reporting on information carried in these statements.
-Two such announcements were in fact made regarding the Interim Directors' Statements, on 8 June 2016 and 19 October 2016 respectively.
+During 2017 the Bank issued ten announcements.
+Although listed companies are no longer required to issue interim statements FIMBank's Board of Directors decided to continue communicating with the market through regular company announcements reporting on information carried in these statements.
+Such announcement was in fact made regarding the Interim Directors' Statement, on 5 July 2017.